moizd9/Sentiment_Analysis_Amazon/README.md

-# Sentiment Analysis Report on Amazon Product Reviews
+# Sentiment Analysis Report on Amazon using NLP

 ## Objective